zpg6/particlez/README.md

 #### Rainfall

 Uses `ParticleBoundsHandling::Wrap` and displays particle based on its velocity.
+Raindrops moving faster look "thinner" and raindrops moving slower are more rounded.

 ```
 cargo run --example rainfall